tytzM17/Lokian.eth/README.md

 This project was developed as a module coursework.

-Thanks to Stamatis Kourkotas from...
+Thanks to Stamatis Kourkotas from

 **Imperial College London:** MSc in Computing (Software Engineering)<br />
 **Module:** Principless of Distributed Ledgers<br />
 **Project Description:** Found in included [report](./report.pdf)<br />